247sathish/AndroidPreparation/README.md

 ### Tell all the Android application components

-Android application components are the building blocks of an Android app.
+Android application components are the `building blocks of an Android app`.
 They are the different parts of an app that allow it to perform certain functions and to communicate with other apps and with the system.

 #### There are four main types of Android application components: